GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.2/en.md

 }
 ```

+## Improved documentation

+- Added documentation for new fields from the [Helper Function Collection](https://gatographql.com/extensions/helper-function-collection/) extension:
+  - `_strDecodeXMLAsJSON`
+  - `_strParseCSV`

 ## Fixed

 - In predefined persisted queries "Translate post" and "Translate posts", added `failIfNonExistingKeyOrPath: false` when selecting a block's `attributes.{something}` property (as it may sometimes not be defined)